 So she’s accused of murdering him in some capacity.
 That’s run of the mill.
 Where this case gets interesting is the abuse of a dead human body charge.
 Per Florida Statute 872.06, one who mutilates or grossly abuses a dead human body commits a second-degree felony punishable by up to 15 years in the Florida Department of Corrections.
 Though obviously this charge is secondary to the primary charge of first-degree murder, it isn’t overly common that one dismembers a human body and then tries to cook it.
 Often, evidence of secondary crimes can act to support an allegation of a primary crime.
 In this case, even if Ms. Stoldt did dismember Mr. Sheaffer’s body and then try to cook him, the evidence would go no more toward supporting a first-degree murder change than it would a second-degree murder charge.

 At the end of the day, this is a tough case to defend because of the grotesqueness of the allegation.
 Perhaps a self-defense theory could carry some weight though a jury may find it troubling that both eyes were alleged to have been gouged out and Mr. Sheaffer was strangled to death.
 It will be interesting to see how this case unfolds.

 Jason Mayberry is a Tampa criminal attorney representing those accused of both Federal and State crimes.
-We are available 24 hours a day, 7 days a week at 813-444-7435 or at 727-771-3847 for a free consultation.
+We are available from 9AM to 5PM, Monday through Friday at 813-444-7435 or at 727-771-3847 for a free consultation.